axllent/geoiplookup2/README.md

 ## Usage

-See `geoiplookup -h` for all options
+See `geoiplookup -h` for all options.

 ```shell
 $ geoiplookup 8.8.8.8